-This set of Chemistry Assessment Questions for Class 12 focuses on “Amines Chemical Reactions – 4”.
+This set of Class 12 Chemistry Chapter 13 Multiple Choice Questions & Answers (MCQs) focuses on “Amines Chemical Reactions – 4”.

 1. Which gas is produced when ethanamine reacts with nitrous acid?